janezd/trubar/README.md

 ### Known quirks

-Trubar assumes that no string is the same as a function within the same namespace.
+Trubar currently assumes that no string is the same as a function within the same namespace.
 This would cause problems.

 ```python
 s = "foo"